 0 images remaining

 There is a large intradural mass at the T3 level right to the spinal cord.
 The cord is displaced to the left and severely compressed.
 The mass is hyperintense on T2 and iso- to hypointense on T1 and enhances avidly.
-The T2-weighted images show extensive intramedullary oedema reaching from C4-T6.
-The contrast-enhanced images show a large intramedullary portion of the tumour.
+The T2-weighted images show extensive intramedullary edema reaching from C4-T6.
+The contrast-enhanced images show a large intramedullary portion of the tumor.

 Remote metastases in GBM may also spread along the vascular system but leptomeningeal drop metastases have been more freqently described in the literature1.